allstarschh/allstarschh.github.io/_posts/2022-11-01-import-maps.md

 ```

 ```
-// In a Javascript module script. import foo from "a/b/c.js"; // will import "/js/dir/b/c.js"
+// In a module script.
+import foo from "a/b/c.js"; // will import "/js/dir/b/c.js"
 ```

-Notice although the first entry "a/" in the import map could be used to resolve "a/b/c.js",
+Notice that although the first entry "a/" in the import map could be used to resolve "a/b/c.js",
 however, there is a better match below "a/b/" since it has a longer common prefix
 of the module specifier.
 So "a/b/c.js" will be resolved to "js/dir/b/c.js", instead
 of "/js/test/a/b/c.js".

-Details could be found in [resolve a module specifier].
+Details can be found in [resolve a module specifier].

 ### Limitations of Import-maps
 Currently, there are some limitations of the Import-maps, but these may be lifted